Frequently Asked Questions (FAQ)

 There are guided programs offered by the National Park Volunteers and Guides throughout the day.
 The guided tours will take you into places that visitors rarely see.
-The Cell house audio tour is provided to listen to the voices of former inmates and former guards describe life on the rock.
-The Audio is available in eight languages: English, French, German, Italian, Japanese, Spanish, Dutch, and Mandarin.
+The Cell house audio tour is provided for you to listen to the voices of former inmates and former guards as they describe life on the rock.
+The Audio tour is available in eight languages: English, French, German, Italian, Japanese, Spanish, Dutch, and Mandarin.
 There is also an orientation video shown every half hour describing the history of Alcatraz Island.
 Museums and bookstores are available.
 Nesting Season is from late September to February 1st.

-On-Street Parking is available in the Fisherman's Wharf area but can be hard to find.
+On-Street Parking is available near the Fisherman's Wharf area but can be hard to find.
 Parking Meters take nickels, dimes, and quarters.
 There are at least 15 commercial parking lots within the area of Pier 33.
 The closest commercial lot is located at 80 Francisco at Kearny.

 Alcatraz Island is steep and hilly.
 You should be prepared for long walks uphill.
 Visitors unable to make the climb around Alcatraz can use SEAT - Sustainable Easy Access Transport, an electric shuttle that transports visitors from the docks to the prison.
 The SEAT runs on a regularly schedule each day.
 Families with small children and strollers cannot use SEAT.
 Seating is available on a first come, first serve basis.
 The following areas are wheelchair accessible: Alcatraz Dock Area, Prison Building Main Floor, All Bookstores, Museum Displays, and the Island Theater.